The best GLP-1 telehealth program if you are switching from another program of 2026

 Top pick: Henry Meds

-Henry Meds's flat $179 per month, online cancel and willingness to continue an existing dose without forced re-titration make it the cleanest switching path for compounded GLP-1 patients who want lower cost and less lock-in.
+Henry Meds's reported $197/mo tier (shown at signup), online cancel and willingness to continue an existing dose without forced re-titration make it a strong switching path for compounded GLP-1 patients who want lower cost and less lock-in.

 Why Henry Meds won this category

-Henry Meds wins on the metric that matters most for a switcher: predictable maintenance-dose pricing with no commitment.
-The $179 monthly is flat across every dose tier, which means if you're switching from a program that priced your maintenance dose at $400 or $500 you cut the bill in half without changing molecule.
-Mochi is the closest competitor at $178 monthly; the $1 difference is rounding and either is a clean choice.
+Henry Meds wins on the metric that matters most for a switcher: competitive maintenance-dose pricing with no commitment.
+Pricing is a reported tier of $197/mo shown at signup (not published on the homepage).
+If you're switching from a program that priced your maintenance dose at $400 or $500, you roughly cut the bill in half without changing molecule.
+Mochi is the closest competitor at $178/mo month-to-month.

 Henry's clinical model accepts existing dose history.
 If you're already on 1.7 mg semaglutide weekly, Henry's clinician will continue you at 1.7 mg rather than restart at 0.25 mg.
 That sounds like an obvious feature, but several programs in our chart treat every new patient as a new titration, which costs you 3 to 4 months of weight-loss progress while you re-climb the ladder.
 Verify this on the intake form before paying; the explicit question to ask is 'will you continue me at my current dose given my pharmacy fill history?'